-- 7.1 The driving principle is that the Director (assisted by the finance agent and other staff) will oversee the day-to-day operation of this policy document so long as activity is in line with the terms of the policy any deviations must be agreed by the Board. - 7.2 Within the above, the following will apply:
+7.1 The driving principle is that the Director (assisted by the finance agent and other staff) will oversee the day-to-day operation of this policy document so long as activity is in line with the terms of the policy - any deviations must be agreed by the Board.

-- The Senior Finance Officer will carry out the task of investing surplus funds, taking appropriate advice from the Director (who will consult with thefinance agent). - Bank balances must be checked daily by the Senior Finance Officer.
-In the event of holidays or other unavoidable reasons for the Senior Finance Officer's absence, the Director will check the daily balances. - The Co-operative, subject to working capital requirements, will endeavour to maximise the use of bid deposits.
-In this regard, consideration will be given periodically to rates on offer from approved investment institutions. - The Director will undertake a regular check on the investment of surplus funds in liaison with the finance agent. - Requests for deposit rates and funding terms will normally be issued to three approved institutions and information received will be recorded by the Senior Finance Officer. - Responsibility for negotiating development project finance lies with the Director who will make appropriate recommendations to the Board.
+- The Finance & Corporate Services Manager will carry out the task of investing surplus funds, taking appropriate advice from the Director (who will consult with the finance agent). - Bank balances must be checked daily by the Finance & Corporate Services Manager.
+In the eventof holidays or other unavoidable reasons for the Senior Finance Officer's absence, the Director will check the daily balances. - The Co-operative, subject to working capital requirements, will endeavour to maximise the use of bid deposits.
+In this regard, consideration will be given periodically to rates on offer from approved investment institutions. - The Director will undertake a regular check on the investment of surplus funds in liaison with the finance agent. - Requests for deposit rates and funding terms will normally be issued to three approved institutions and information received will be recorded by the Finance & Corporate Services Manager. - Responsibility for negotiating development project finance lies with the Director who will make appropriate recommendations to the Board.
 It is noted, however, that the Co-operative is not currently developing. - The period of borrowing must not normally exceed 30 years - In selecting an appropriate lender the Co-operative must give consideration to its current loan portfolio in order to ensure an appropriate mix of lenders.
 It is acceptable that the Co-operative can opt to go with one lender if this represent the correct business decision. - The Co-operative will obtain legal advice before agreeing loan documentation and no loan or other funding agreements can be entered into without the formal consent of the Board. - Whilst the Co-operative will seek to minimise the number of units on which security is granted at the outset, the terms of the overall funding package will take precedence. - The Co-operative must ensure that it has the permission (where required) of existing lenders to borrow additional funds and that any additional borrowing will not breach any existing covenants with existing lenders or increase the Co-operative's risk exposure to a default situation where the lender will recall or re-price existing loan finance.